Hardware models & target data

 Hardware models are a high-level description of quantum processing units (QPUs).
-They contain all the information about a QPU that is needed at compile time and runtime, including:
+They contain information about a QPU and the control hardware that is required for compilation, and can change on a regular basis (e.g. during a daily calibration).

 • Topology: How qubits on the QPU are coupled, and the quality of those couplings.